-For the 2017/18 tax year, if you earn less than £11,500 you should not ultimately be taxed at all.
-The £11,500 figure is known as your personal allowance.
-Earnings over the personal allowance will be taxed at a rate of 20 per cent.
-If you earn more than £45,000 (£43,000 if you are a Scottish taxpayer), your earnings over that limit will be taxed at 40 per cent or more.
+For the 2018/19 tax year, if you earn less than £11,850 you should not ultimately be taxed at all.
+The £11,850 figure is known as your personal allowance.
+Earnings over the personal allowance will be taxed at the appropriate income tax rate.

 You will normally pay tax through the Pay As You Earn (PAYE) system – meaning that it is taken straight from your pay packet.
 You will therefore not normally need to worry about completing a self-assessment tax return.

-You can find out more on how the PAYE system for employees works, how tax is paid and how to claim back tax if you think you’ve paid too much, in the 'tax basics' section of our website.
+You can find out more about tax rates and allowances, how the PAYE system for employees works, how tax is paid and how to claim back tax if you think you’ve paid too much, in the 'tax basics' section of our website.

 Are there special rules for National Insurance?

-For the 2017/18 tax year, if you earn more than £157 per week you will also have to pay National Insurance contributions (NIC).
+For the 2018/19 tax year, if you earn more than £162 per week you will also have to pay National Insurance contributions (NIC).
 As an employee you will pay Class 1 NICs.
-These are charged at 12 per cent of your income between £157 and £866 per week.
-Earnings over £866 will attract additional NICs at 2 per cent.
+These are charged at 12 per cent of your income between £162 and £892 per week.
+Earnings over £892 per week will attract additional NICs at 2 per cent.

 With regards to special rules about National Insurance for apprentices, you may have heard that the Government cut NIC for apprentices under 25, since April 2016.
 This is true, however this will only apply to employer NIC for apprentices aged under 25 and up to earnings of a certain level.
 This will make it cheaper for employers to take on an apprentice – hopefully meaning they will take on more.
 You can read more about it in this Government notice.

 Can apprentices claim tax credits?